spacemeshos/gpu-post/README.md

 ## Build System Requirements

 ### All Platforms
-- For building CUDA support: NVIDIA Cuda Tookit 11, an NVIDIA GPU with CUDA support, and an Nvdia driver version R450 or newer.
+- For building CUDA support: NVIDIA Cuda Toolkit 11, an NVIDIA GPU with CUDA support, and an Nvdia driver version R450 or newer.
 - For building Vulkan support: Vulkan SDK 1.2 and a GPU with Vulkan 1.2 runtime support.

 ### Windows